Is It Time To Fix Your Energy? 5% Increase Coming In January 2024

 This is a scheme introduced by the government on energy prices from October 2022 through June 2023.
 The guarantee sets the maximum UK households pay for their energy regardless of wholesale costs.

 Energy suppliers have started offering fixed-rate deals.
-This means you might be able to lock in a great deal before the winter months.
+This means you might be able to lock in a great deal in 2024.

 Ofgem's Energy Price Cap History

 From the day it was first set in January 2019, it’s fair to say the energy price cap has seen its fair amount of fluctuation.
-Let’s look at each time the cap was set over the last few years.
+The table below looks at each time the cap was set over the last few years, for a typical medium household paying by direct debit.

 When Was The Energy Price Cap Introduced?